Divorce Jurisdiction: Where You File Matters

 Different states often have very, very different rules for divorce and custody.
 In some states, laws even vary by county.

-For example, when it comes to the division of property, Oregon follows the equitable distribution model.
+For example, in property division, Oregon follows an equitable distribution model.
 Washington, on the other hand, is a community property state.
-This means the two states view, and thus divide, assets in specific ways.
+This means the two states view and thus divide assets in specific ways.

 And that’s just one area where jurisdiction comes into play.

-States often have differences regarding custody, the child support formula, spousal support, and more.
+States often differ on custody, the child support formula, spousal support, and more.
 It may not always have a drastic influence, but you may find one state’s laws favor your case where another’s don’t.

 However it works out, it’s an important topic to consider.